pan-community/panos-config-elements/README.md

-# panos-config-elements
+# PAN-OS Config Elements

-Bits and pieces of panos configurations to be used for solution development
+XML-based config skillets for NGFW and Panorama.